Shayankhannn/Movies-Hub/README.md

 top trending list will be based on real time data like the more user search about movie the more it will come on top

  Trending Movies Algorithm

+ adding debouncing to limit api request on seardch install npm i react-use for debouncing